aalekseev/talks/proposals/drafts/2020-refactoring-legacy-code.md

 This talk is based on personal experience and inspired by podcast https://www.maintainable.fm

+This proposal needs work.
+From the conference perspective it is super detailed and suited only for a small fraction of the audience.

 ## BIO

 I am a fullstack developer at Thorgate - a digital agency